MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

 ## The Telemetrix Python Client API

-In this post, we will explore the Python files that implement the Telemetrix Python API.
-To help focus the discussion, we will use the **HC-SR04 SONAR distance sensor** feature.
+In this post, we will explore the Telemetrix Python client API implementation for the Arduino UNO R4 Minima.
+To help focus the discussion, we will again use the **HC-SR04 SONAR distance sensor** feature as an example.
+To make it easier to find the discussions about this feature, search for the _**SONAR SIDEBAR**_ heading.

 However, before getting to the actual code, let's explore two important design features that